by Arden Mahlberg of Christian colonizer ancestry

 Nearly every county in the U.S., it seems, has a pioneer village museum memorializing the early face of Euro-Christian occupation of the land.
 We honor the personal and collective qualities that it took for these people to shape their new lives.
 Now, for those of us who are their descendants, it is painful to consider that our ancestors, whom we may well admire for good reason, participated in something inherently immoral, that the land and the wealth they acquired was ill-gotten.

 It is challenging to face what that realization means for our own subsequent land ownership and wealth.
 Without that, we live as though we believe that to the victor belongs the spoils, and to us, their descendants, as well.
 To possess it is morally somewhat akin to possession of stolen property.
-Again, there are some Christians and Christian churches that have come to recognize that their land was ill-gotten.
+Again, there are some Christians and Christian churches that now recognize that their land was ill-gotten.
 So they have made decisions to return land or the wealth derived from it, as steps to take to dismantle the Doctrine of Discovery.

 The formal disavowal of the Doctrine of Discovery has not addressed the belief it contains that to the victor belongs the spoils, and to their descendants as well.
 Many churches and Christians who disavow the Doctrine of Discovery live as though they believe that to the victor belongs the spoils.
 They have yet to address their assumed right to the land and natural resources they legally own that were taken from the Native American and First Nations.
 A key step is to identify whose homeland it was.
 Very few churches even formally acknowledge which prior nations were displaced from the land the church and its members occupy.

 Some of the texts Christianity adopted as its own (Old Testament or Hebrew Bible) celebrate conquest and express the belief that the victor is entitled to the spoils.
 That is the point of the conquest, not self-defense.
 Some texts even express that Yahweh ordered His followers to occupy land inhabited by others and that the spoils were Yahweh’s gift to them and their descendants.
 (See the books of Proverbs, Joshua & Judges, for example).
 Christians celebrate in song Israel’s invasion of the land of Canaan, starting with the sacking of Jericho and the taking of their land.
-It is a celebration of power and entitlement to what has been taken from others.
+It celebrates power and entitlement to what has been taken from others.

 On the other hand, when followers of Yahweh were defeated and their resources taken from them, the texts claim that this was the will of Yahweh because the people had displeased Him.
 The belief that God’s favor explains who wins and who loses reinforced Christian expansion and acquisition.
 It justified the taking of resources Native Americans and First Nations lost to the Christians because they were believed to be out of favor with the Christian god.
 If we don’t still believe this today, we need to say so and address the Biblical texts that perpetuate the belief in divinely sanctioned entitlement to what others have.
 This is a step in dismantling the Doctrine of Discovery.